All Episodes

 Actually, they're not out to destroy it.

-They I mean as long as the Republican Party would never win anything, they wouldn't mind it being around.
+I mean, as long as the Republican Party will never win anything, they wouldn't mind it being around.

 If Trump is going to destroy the Republican Party and ensure Hillary Clinton's election, then this editorial doesn't make any sense.